mobiletonster/blogposts/code/aspnetcore/aspnetcore-addsqlitedb.md

 dotnet ef database update
 ```

 The first time we run this command, it will create the `app.db` file and add it to our `Database` folder.
-If you want to inspect the contents of this database, you can download a tool called [DB Browser for SQLIte](https://sqlitebrowser.org/)
+If you want to inspect the contents of this database, you can download a tool called <a href="https://sqlitebrowser.org" target="_blank" rel="noopener">DB Browser for SQLite</a>

 To use it from Visual Studio, right click the `app.db` file in Solution Explorer and select `Open With`.